yourbroccoli/yourbroccoli.github.io/_posts/2020-06-20-hello-world.markdown

 layout: post
 title:  "Hello World! 👋"
 author: Paul
+excerpt: >-
+    This is a brief introductory post.
+We want to start a SaaS product, and while there seem to be awfully many "founder stories" around of people magically getting 50k downloads, $10k MRR, etc., we don't often hear about the long, rocky path to sustainable success.
 ---
 Another new blog on the internet -- aren't there already enough of those?
 [Some would say